cpelsser/rust-mdbook/src/course-3.md

-# Welcome to Day 2
+# Welcome to course 3

 Now that we have seen a fair amount of Rust, we will continue with: